 Full disclosure here.
 I stopped eating meat when I was 19 and haven't had a bite of it since - which has been more than four decades.
 So this admission you're about to read might seem a bit strange.

 When I was a kid, I loved tuna salad sandwiches.
-In fact, I loved them so much, it was the only type of sandwich I would eat for lunch in second grade.
-Canned tuna with Miracle Whip on white Wonder Bread.
-Everyday.
-5-days a week.
-The entire school year.
-Frankly, it’s a miracle I survived.
+In fact, I loved them so much, it was the only type of sandwich I would eat for lunch at school in second grade.
+Every morning before school, my mom would make this sandwich for me: Canned tuna mixed with Miracle Whip on white Wonder bread - packed unrefrigerated in my lunch box.
+Five days a week, the entire school year, that's what I had.
+Frankly, it's a miracle I survived.

 The key ingredient in this recipe is the very versatile jackfruit.

 Available canned or fresh, this weirdly wonderful fruit comes from a species of tree in the breadfruit and fig family and is the largest tree fruit in the world.
 A single jackfruit can weigh as much as 100 lbs. or more!
 Mild in flavor, it lends itself to a wide-array of vegan dishes as it readily absorbs and takes on any spices and seasonings you combine with it and its texture allows it to be shredded or chopped, similar to most meats.
 It is a rich source of many vitamins and minerals, is high in fiber and contains no cholesterol or saturated fats.